Strange metal in the doped Hubbard model via percolation: Model Action

 \subsection{Dyson equation}

 To calculate properties of this model we first need the Green's functions for fermionic and bosonic cluster fields.
-To proceed we transform to Matsubara frequencies $\omega_n = [2n+(1\mp 1)/2]\pi T$, and identify the non-interacting Green's functions
+To proceed we transform to Matsubara frequencies $\omega_n = [2n+(1\mp 1)/2]\pi T$, and identify the noninteracting Green's functions

 These are independent of momentum and flavor index, and depend on $s$ only through the chemical potentials.

 As for other large-$N$ models, interaction contributions are dominated by terms that do not have crossed disorder lines in their diagrammatic representation, for example melon diagrams in the SYK model.
 The diagrammatic expansion of the Green's functions for our model are shown in \cref{fig:Dyson} and give the Dyson equation